DrThomasAger/smile/README.md

 If the model echoes the ***[Smile Expert](https://github.com/DrThomasAger/smile)*** name tag and response format, it understands Smile.

+*Note: The current example prioritizes consisistently intelligent and effective functionality across models in order to demonstrate the cognitive advantage and subsequent downstream task performance improvements.
+It is deliberately a heavily opinionated prompt in-order to demonstrate how to apply the framework, rather than providing a dense token efficient example that is gibberish or hard to read.*

 # Prompting With a ***(: Smile***!

 ⭐ **[Star the repo to help us grow](https://github.com/DrThomasAger/smile)**